 Skullcap Planting Instructions

 Skullcap planting instructions include stratifying seeds for at least a week before sowing.
-To stratify the skullcap herbs seeds, place them in a sealed plastic bag with moistened vermiculite, sand or even a moist paper towel and refrigerate them.
+To stratify the skullcap herb seeds, place them in a sealed plastic bag with moistened vermiculite, sand, or even a moist paper towel and refrigerate them.
 Use three times the amount of vermiculite vs. seeds and only slightly moisten, as excessive moisture may cause the seeds to mold.

 Skullcap Plant Care

-Responding well to irrigation and fertilization when situated in drier climates, growing skullcap is a hardy, herbaceous perennial herb when grown in such conditions and attains a height of 1 to 3 feet tall.
+Responding well to irrigation and fertilization when situated in drier climates, growing skullcap is a hardy, herbaceous perennial herb when grown in such conditions and attains a height of 1 to 3 feet (31 cm. to just under a meter) tall.

-Once the skullcap herb plant is in bloom, harvest the aerial parts 3 inches above the ground for use as a strong tea, tincture or liniment.
+Once the skullcap herb plant is in bloom, harvest the aerial parts 3 inches (8 cm.) above the ground for use as a strong tea, tincture, or liniment.
 As with most herbs, the skullcap herb plant may be used fresh or dried.